 We have perfected our homemade sourdough pizza dough, made our own mozzarella, and tomato paste so we decided it was time to learn something new.
 We recently learned how to make our own homemade Italian sausage and it is a game changer; we need to tell you everything.

-First of all, the flavor is so much better than the store-bought Italian sausage.
+First of all, the flavor is so much better than the store-bought Italian sausage and even better than all 12 best sausages to buy online.
 We used our homemade Italian sausage on a Supreme pizza with peppers, onions, mushrooms, and pepperoni and it was a huge hit.
 We will be making this again and again and we think you will too.

 What is Italian Sausage?

 Italian sausage is seasoned pork sausage.
 It has herbs and spices like oregano, paprika, and fennel seeds just to name a few that give it a distinct taste.

 It can be hot and spicy or mild and sweet.
 Sometimes it is sold ground but you can buy it in sausage casing and remove the casing for the same ground sausage effect.
 It’s often listed as one of the best meats for homemade pizza.